 When are you available for therapy sessions?

-- Mondays are my in-person park session days in Cumming, GA.
-These time slots are currently full.
+- Rachel Dorneanu: Tuesdays – Thursdays, 10am – 6:00pm, for online therapy sessions (last sessions start at 5:00pm).
+Mondays are my in-person park session days in Cumming, GA.
+These time slots are limited.

 How do I know you’re right for me?

-- I’m specialized in Anxiety, Premarital Counseling, HSP concerns, and Perfectionism.
-I think it’s important for clients to work with therapists who are truly specialists in what they need.
-I know that makes it hard for you, because you can’t be expected to remember what each therapist does.
+- We think it’s important for clients to work with therapists who are truly specialists in what they need.
+We know that makes it hard for you, because you can’t be expected to remember what each therapist does.

-- Something that I offer is a free 15-minute consultation with ANYONE seeking therapy.
-I help them figure out what’s going on and what the right type of therapy and right kind of therapist will be.
-Then, I help them get connected to that person.
+- Something that we offer is a free 15-minute consultation with ANYONE seeking therapy.
+We help them figure out what’s going on and what the right type of therapy and right kind of therapist will be.
+Then, we help them get connected to that person.
 Therapy is only as good as the relationship between the therapist and the client.